apeir-n/voidscripts/README.md

 `gessage`
 - **g**it m**essage**
-- just prints a cute message with date and time and user with no newline
+- just prints a cute message with date, time, and user, with no newline

 `greppy`
 - just a sketch for viewing system logs from `svlog`